imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 )
 ```

-To create a URL from the image path, we can instantiate the `ImageKitURLConstructor` which takes the URL endpoint, image path, and transformation position as parameters to create the transformed url.
+To create a URL from the image path, we can instantiate the `ImageKitURLConstructor`, which takes the URL endpoint, image path, and transformation position as parameters to create the transformed url.

 ```swift
 let urlConstructor = ImageKit.shared.url(